-- 2 2min Spectrophotometrcic Standard star spectra (ADC=OUT, weather permitting, at least one star per night) - 2 2min Spectrophotometrcic Standard star spectra (ADC=IN, weather permitting, at least one star per night) - a set of CCDTest test data using the Red-LEDs.
+• 2 2min Spectrophotometric Standard star spectra (ADC=IN, weather permitting, at least one star per night)

 The Calibration Plan is executed by the observatory staff.
 Visiting astronomers who require addition calibrations beyond the scope of the calibration plan are responsible for these themselves however Standard Calibration (StanCal) OBs are available at the telescope and from the web.